fbpx

 • 2.1) Participating Olive Oils Open or Close

 ATHENA IOOC is international and open to all olive oil producing countries of the world, from both the northern and southern hemispheres, provided that the participating entries are Extra Virgin Olive Oils.
-Flavored infused or contimented olive oils are also eligible to compete and are assessed using a dedicated evaluation sheet.
-Judges are informed on whether the sample they are tasting is from the north or south hemisphere.
+Flavored (infused) olive oils and those with condiments are also eligible to compete and are individually evaluated by judges using distinct assessment criteria, through a specialized evaluation tasting sheet developed by ATHENA.
+This tasting sheet, and the one used for the non-flavored EVOOs, is digitally supported by proprietary software specifically designed for the competition.

 All of the following criteria must be met in order to participate in the competition:

-A) All submitted samples must contain olive oil produced in the crop year of the competition.
+• Samples submitted must contain olive oil produced by crop of the most recent harvested season.

 • 2.2) Entry Form Open or Close

-A fully completed entry form must be submitted through the online registration tool at ATHENA IOOC's website, or must be send to Vinetum, the event organizer by email (info@vinetum.gr).
+A fully completed entry form must be submitted through the online registration tool on ATHENA IOOC's website.
 After payment has been submitted the participant will receive a receipt and an entry confirmation from the organizers.

 • 2.3) Entry Fees Open or Close